fernandoalmeida/epub-reader/README.md

 # Licensing

-This is a proprietary library and all rights are reserved to eBookPlus.com.
+This is a open source library released under the MIT license.

 # References